pyOpenSci/python-package-guide/package-structure-code/publish-python-package-pypi-conda.md

 ## How to submit to conda-forge

-While pyOpenSci doesn't require you to add your package to conda-force, we encourage you to consider doing so!
+While pyOpenSci doesn't require you to add your package to conda-forge, we encourage you to consider doing so!

 Once your package is on PyPI, the process to add your package to conda-forge